ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 :ref:`old tuning guide is archived here <traditional-helicopter-archived- tuning>`

-For making settings to traditional helicopters users are reminded to use only the Full or Complete Parameter List in your ground station software. **Do not use the Basic, Extended or Advanced Tuning pages that are designed for multi-rotor aircraft.** These pages will make unwanted settings to traditional helicopters.
+For making setting changes to traditional helicopters, users are reminded to use only the Full or Complete Parameter List in your ground station software.
+**Do not use the Basic, Extended or Advanced Tuning pages that are designed for multi-rotor aircraft.** These pages will make unwanted setting changes to traditional helicopters.
 And remember to write the changes to the flight controller after making them or they won't be saved!

 General ArduCopter Flight Control Law Description
 ===================================================